POLAR-fhiR/fhircrackr/docs/README.md

 #> 2 [2.1]postal | [3.1]postal [1.1]home | [3.1]work [1]id3 [1.1]Frank | [2.1]Max
 ```

-Multiple entries are pasted together with the specified separator in
+Multiple entries are pasted together with the specified separator string
-between and the indices (inside the specified brackets) display the
+(in this case: `" | "`) in between and the indices (inside the specified
+bracket strings (here: `"["` and `"]"`)) display the entry the value
-entry the value belongs to.
-That way you can see that Patient resource 2
+belongs to.
+That way you can see that Patient resource 2 had three
-had three entries for the attribute `address` and you can also see which
+entries for the attribute `address` and you can also see which
 attributes belong to which entry.

-## Process Data Frames with multiple Entries
+## Process Tables with multiple Entries

-### Melt data frames with multiple entries
+### Melt tables with multiple entries

-If the data frame produced by `fhir_crack()` contains multiple entries,
+If the table produced by `fhir_crack()` contains multiple entries,
 you’ll probably want to divide these entries into distinct observations
 at some point.
 This is where `fhir_melt()` comes into play.
-`fhir_melt()` takes an indexed data frame with multiple entries in one
+`fhir_melt()` takes an *indexed table* with multiple entries in one or
-or several `columns` and spreads (aka melts) these entries over several
+several `columns` and spreads (aka melts) these entries over several
-rows:
+rows.

 ``` r
 fhir_melt(